 - Third Step: I shared my code on the Golang google group and on the Golang subreddit.
 The sweet Golang community gave me valuable feedback which helped me understand the general Golang philosophy and best practices.

 The result?
 I found a job in may 2018 as a full time Golang developer.
+My side project

 - Bonus step: after beginning my new job, I read Go in Action to understand the fundamentals and mechanics of the language better.